top of page

 If you cannot see it, this is what the colon looks like:

-Semicolon (😉 …and you notice that it makes a smiling, winking face if you put ; inside ( ).
+Semicolon (😉 …and you notice that it makes a smiling, winking face if you put ; inside ( ) if you type it into your computer.

 So here is the semicolon on its own: ;